lazarus171/FSS_Plugin_for_Brainstorm/README.md

 ### Simulated Annealing options
 - Advanced SA options: if selected, it allows the user to change the successive Simulated Annealing parameters.
 - Annealing Function: the function used to perturbate the current configuration.
-[Further info](https://it.mathworks.com/help/gads/what-is-simulated-annealing.html)
+[Further info: see "Algorithm Settings"](https://it.mathworks.com/help/gads/simulated-annealing-options.html#bq26j8s-4)
 - Acceptance Function: the function used to accept or reject a new point in SA.
-[Further info](https://it.mathworks.com/help/gads/what-is-simulated-annealing.html)
+[Further info: see "Algorithm Settings"](https://it.mathworks.com/help/gads/simulated-annealing-options.html#bq26j8s-4)
 - Temperature Function: the function used to reduce temperature.
-[Further info](https://it.mathworks.com/help/gads/what-is-simulated-annealing.html)
+[Further info: see "Temperature Options"](https://it.mathworks.com/help/gads/simulated-annealing-options.html#bq26j8s-4)
 - lambda: a balancing parameter used in computing the Simulated Annealing objective function.
 - Initial temperature for SA: the starting value of the temperature for SA.
 - Noise threshold coefficient: used by the PCA whitening function, is the coefficient of the value (in scientific notation, **coefficient * 10^exponent**) under which the signals are conidered as noise.